 The third stanza is only three lines long and brings the reader back to the speaker’s movements.
 She’s leaving and inhaling the “filthy air for the last time”.
 She’s happy to say goodbye to it.
 It’s “vile”.
 In a moment of distraction, noted by the ellipse in line two, the speaker thinks back to her old life.
 Her words are now directed at a specific listener.
 This person is only referred to as “you”.

 Next, in the fourth stanza of ‘Farewell to Kurdistan,’ the speaker notes the arrival of the train.
 There is an “uproar” in the station as it pulls in.
 The sounds are loud, the air is chaotic and the people move.
-She too takes part in these moments and describes her behaviour.
+She too takes part in these moments and describes her behavior.
 The speaker goes into detail about how the music of the train enters into her body and ignites her “new bourgeois soul”.

 Stanzas Five and Six